Athleity/QuantumLoom/docs/readme/dev_install_w_details.md

 on the Sphinx website under "1.Getting Started".
 The website home page can be accessed locally by opening the `docs/build/html/index.html` file in any web browser.

-There is also another README in `docs`, targeted at developers who which to re-build the Sphinx website.
+There is also another README in `docs`, targeted at developers who wish to re-build the Sphinx website.

 ## `loom`: Installation Guide on MacOS/Linux (Poetry)